ElliNet13/deno-blog/README.md

 # ElliNet13's Deno Blog
-A blog made by ElliNet13 and mafe with Deno.
+A blog made by ElliNet13 and made with Deno.